 Prompt 1 - Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

-My debut for a student council president started with a mess.
+My debut as a student council president started with a mess.
 I was a strict perfectionist who had to make sure everything worked according to my expectations.
 On one occasion, the arts division produced a poster that was really underwhelming.
-So, I alongside other core council members that are as strict as me, gave them a barrage of criticism, forcing them to do a full revision.
+So, I alongside other core council members, berated and forced the arts team to do a full revision.
 Consequently, the art division was devastated and grew bitter.
 Some were even planning to leave the council before the inauguration ceremony.

-I realized that the hash approach created tension and an unpleasant atmosphere, so I decided to consult with my mentor and council alumni to contemplate the best approach to resolve the issue.
-After discussing with them, I decided to implement a softer and broader approach.
-I first attempted to understand their perspective of the issue, conversing with each art member to understand their situations.
-Afterwards, I apologized on behalf of the core council team for the harsh remarks and clarified that our critics were only meant to help improve their designs.
+I realized that the harsh approach created tension and an unpleasant atmosphere, so I decided to consult with my mentor and council alumni to contemplate the best approach to resolve the issue.
+After the discussion, I decided to implement a softer approach.
+I first attempted to understand the team’s perspective on the issue, conversing with each art member to understand their situations.
+Afterwards, I apologized on behalf of the core council team for the criticism and clarified that our critics were only meant to help improve their designs.
 Once the tension subsided, I attempted to bring my core council and art division members together to end all conflicts and rekindle their bonds.

 Following up this event, I tried spending more time with the arts division.
-I used my knowledge to teach them how to use photoshop and inspire them with some design ideas.
-Not only did I invest my time acting as a mentor, I wanted them to feel comfortable as a member of the student council.
+I used my knowledge to teach them how to use Photoshop and inspired them with some design ideas.
+Not only did I invest my time acting as a mentor, but I also wanted them to feel comfortable as a member of the student council.
 As months passed by, I felt proud as I saw their designs and work ethic gradually improve.
-Moreover, their relationships with other divisions got better as they were able to establish positive work relations.
+Moreover, the art members’ relationships with the council members got better as everyone now could collaborate amiably.

 I discovered that being a leader involves more than just being able to direct and instruct.
 Being a successful leader means having the flexibility to offer both counsel and assistance through inspiration and motivation.
-A great leader should also attempt to foster a positive atmosphere by getting to know their peers, forging bonds of solidarity with each individual, and gradually gaining their trust.
+A great leader should also attempt to foster a positive atmosphere by getting to know his peers, forging bonds of solidarity with each individual, and gradually gaining their trust.

 Hi Sam,